Giant Pink Slug Facts

 - Genus: Triboniophorus

 Further, the animal is isolated to a tiny area at an altitude around 4,921 ft (1,500 m) and of about 38.5 sq mi (100 sq km) size.

 The area is also surrounded by numerous snow gum trees.
 Most of the top of the mountain is pure wilderness, and although dry plains lie around the mountain, it receives copious amounts of rainfall and snow.

 Also, its temperature averages 10 degrees cooler than the plains.

 Thus, it forms a secluded ecozone, known as a sky island.
 These sky islands are popular for an abundance of unique indigenous species of plants, animals, and insects.

-At night, it comes out and climbs the tree to feed.
-These creatures primarily feed on the mosses and algae growing on the trunks of the trees.
+This remarkable creature primarily feeds on the mosses and algae growing on the trunks of the trees.